How Long Can The Police Keep My Property?Posted on November 22, 2022

 Unfortunately, it is possible for the police department to not only keep your property but also sell it.
 To do this, they would need to file a civil forfeiture action.
 If successful, this could grant them permission to hold onto your property and eventually sell it.

 What if someone else was arrested for the crime and I had nothing to do with it?

 It can be difficult to push forward with this process when you want to think of “innocent until proven guilty.”
 In fact, even if you did not commit the crime related to this property, it can feel like the police are coming after you.
 You do have the right to your property and you will need to show that you were innocently involved in this.
-To do this, you will likely need the help of a lawyer, like a Bloomington, IL civil asset forfeiture lawyer from a law firm like Pioletti Pioletti & Nichols.
+To do this, you will likely need the help of a lawyer, like an asset forfeiture lawyer from a law firm like Pioletti Pioletti & Nichols.
 If someone else has been arrested for a crime involving your property, your lawyer can fight to get your property back by showing you were not involved in the criminal act and that you had no reason to know of the crime going on.